mfix22/event_bot/README.md

 Made for our student organization, [Transcend](http://transcend.engineering "Transcend"), to help with event coordination/production.

 Utilize Slack slash commands to create an event.
-Type one line into the Slack input box and create a Mailchimp campaign, embed event information in the email, and optionally send the campaign.
+Type one line into the Slack input box and create a [MailcChimp](http://mailchimp.com/) campaign, embed event information in the email, and optionally send the campaign.

 ###Usage
 ```